This post was updated on March 9, 2023. It was originally published on March 23, 2021.

 We will also be hosting a specialty webinar on this topic on Thursday, March 16, at 7:00 PM EDT.
 All are welcome to attend.
 Register for free here.

-Colleges have now mailed or are currently mailing financial aid letters to countless college-bound students, and these students need to make their decisions for college enrollment by the May 1st deadline (or June 1st, as many colleges have pushed back the decision deadline).
-Many students will have multiple offers, and families will need to decide which award offer is best.
+Colleges are mailing financial aid award letters to millions of college-bound students, and these students need to make their enrollment decisions by the May 1st deadline.
+Many students will have multiple offers, and families should decide which award offer is best.

-Here are a few things to watch out for when reviewing your award letter:
+Here are a few things to watch out for when reviewing your financial aid award letter(s):

 The Total Cost of College

-Award letters can seem very generous if all costs are not listed.
-Many award letters only show basic costs, such as tuition, room and board, and books and supplies, but tuition can vary depending on the availability of classes and there are always fees attached to tuition costs.
+Award letters can seem rather generous if all the costs are not listed.
+Many award letters only show basic costs, such as tuition, room & board, and books and supplies.
+However, tuition can vary depending on the availability of classes, and there are typically fees attached to tuition costs.

-Room and board can also vary depending on the meal plans chosen; many students will purchase snacks during the day or Starbucks to get started in the morning, so the full-blown meal plan may not be necessary for everyone.
+Room and board can also vary depending on the meal plan and lodging chosen.
+Many students, for example, will purchase snacks during the day or grab Starbucks to get started in the morning.
+It is important to be mindful that these expenses add up; perhaps, the full-blown meal plan may not be necessary for your student.